maryliusemail/How-Badly-Will-You-Lose---League-of-Legends/README.md

 ></iframe>

 The plot above shows the null distribution of the difference in mean kills at 15 minutes between games where the `firstherald` value is missing and where it is not.
 The observed difference (red dashed line) is **-3.259**, and the computed p-value is **0.0000**.
 This result suggests that the missingness of `firstherald` is not random — it likely depends on early-game performance, specifically team kills by the 15-minute mark.

+### Permutation Test: Result vs. First Herald Missingness

+- Null Hypothesis (H₀): The missingness in `firstherald` is not associated with `result`; any observed difference in win rate is due to chance.

+- Alternative Hypothesis (H₁): The missingness in `firstherald` is associated with `result`; the observed difference in win rate is unlikely to be due to chance.

+<iframe
+  src="assets/result_vs_firstherald_missingness.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The plot above shows the null distribution of the difference in mean match outcome (result) between games where the firstherald value is missing and where it is not.
+The observed difference (red dashed line) is 0.000, and the computed p-value is 1.0000.
+This result provides no evidence of an association between firstherald missingness and match outcome, suggesting that whether or not the Herald was recorded is not related to whether the team won or lost.

 ## Hypothesis Testing